picasso/zu-translate/README.md

 #### Sidebar info

 The "__Plugin info__" section displays information about the plugin version and its author.
 Additional information can be added there.
 To do this, you need to override the `extend_info` method in which to return an array, each element of the array describes a information string: `label` and `value`.
 If you also specify the `depends` key, then when you change the value of this option, additional information will be re-requested from the server via AJAX (this is needed when some information depends on the options configuration).
+Can use path as key for the `depends` array.
 Also, if value is `null`, then the information string will be skipped when displayed:
 ```php
 protected function extend_info() {
     return [